Hofmannl/GraphAndLLMbasedRedundancyAnalysis/README.md

 - THREAD_MULTIPLICATOR (Any number for thread multiplication > 0)
 - LIMIT  ("-1" =None, "n" = any number)

-This Repo was created for 'Agile Development: Redundancy Analysis of User Stories with Graphs and Large Language Models' for the [Requirements Engineering: Foundation for Software Quality (REFSQ) 2025](https://2025.refsq.org/)

 ## Prompt Example

 <a id="prompt_examples"></a>